FoundationDB/fdb-record-layer/docs/GettingStarted.md

 This will tell the protobuf Gradle plugin to use the `3.6.1` version of protoc to compile the protos in our project.
 You may have noticed above that the Record Layer artifact we are using is `fdb-record-layer-core-pb3` instead of `fdb-record-layer-core`, which is the version to use with version 2 of protoc.
-We also configure `generatedFileBaseDir` to be a separate directory at the same level as our Java code and proto definitions.
+This also configures `generatedFileBaseDir` to be a separate directory at the same level as our Java code and proto definitions.
 The structure of our project source looks like:

 ```